Henry A. P. Carter: Family life

-Henry Alpheus Peirce Carter was born August 7, 1837, in Honolulu, Hawaii.
+Henry Alpheus Peirce Carter was born August 7, 1837, in Honolulu, Kingdom of Hawai'i.
 His father was Joseph Oliver Carter (1802–1850), and mother Hannah Trufant Lord (1809–1898).
 His father was a merchant ship captain, thought to be a descendant of the Thomas Carter family of Massachusetts.
 Captain Carter left Boston to engage in trade in the Pacific some time in the 1820s.
 After his 1833 wedding in Honolulu the Carters bought a house and started a family while Captain Carter continued sandalwood trading voyages to China.

-Shortly after second son Henry was born they sailed to California but returned in 1838.
+Shortly after their second son Henry was born they sailed to California (then part of Mexico), but they returned to Hawaii in 1838.
 In 1840 the family sailed to Boston via Tahiti.
 The sons were left to attend school, while Captain Carter purchased his own ship and sailed back to Honolulu with his wife in 1841.
 However, the Carter ship business had several failures, and by 1849 the sons were sent back to Hawaii.

 Captain Carter retired from the ship business and started a boarding house called the Mansion House, but he died on August 1, 1850.
 The children needed to support themselves, so a 12-year-old Henry went to San Francisco to work in the California Gold Rush.
 He never attended high school.
 Some time later he returned to work in the Honolulu post office, and as a typesetter for the Honolulu Advertiser newspaper.

-When about 19 he became a clerk in C. Brewer & Co., a shipping business which was run earlier by Henry A. Peirce, of whom he was probably a namesake.
+Around the age of 19, he became a clerk in C. Brewer & Co., a shipping business which was run earlier by Henry A. Peirce, of whom he was probably a namesake.
 By 1862 he became a full partner in the business.
 On February 27, 1862, he married Sybil Augusta Judd (1843–1904), daughter of missionary physician turned politician Gerrit P. Judd.